learn-co-students/dsc-0-10-04-cov-corr-lab-nyc-ds-career-012819/README.md

 Are Weight and Height not related at all ?

-Note while there are plenty of fat short people and overly skinny tall people, but when you look at the population at large, taller people will tend to weigh more than shorter people.
+Note while there are plenty of fat short people and overly skinny tall people, when you look at the population at large, taller people will tend to weigh more than shorter people.
 This generalization of information is very common as it shows you a bigger picture that you can build your intuitions upon.

 Let's first load this dataset into pandas.
 Read the file "heightWeight.csv" and for header, length of the records and basic stats.